 - A9.
-Matters that may be addressed in the discussion among the engagement team include: - The nature and extent of the entity's relationships and transactions with related parties (using, for example, the auditor's record of identified related parties updated after each audit). - An emphasis on the importance of maintaining professional skepticism throughout the audit regarding the potential for material misstatement associated with related party relationships and transactions. - The circumstances or conditions of the entity that may indicate the existence of related party relationships or transactions that management has not identified or disclosed to the auditor for example, a complex organizational structure, use of special-purpose entities for off-balance sheet transactions, or an inadequate information system).
+Matters that may be addressed in the discussion among the engagement team include: - The nature and extent of the entity's relationships and transactions with related parties (using, for example, the auditor's record of identified related parties updated after each audit). - An emphasis on the importance of maintaining professional skepticism throughout the audit regarding the potential for material misstatement associated with related party relationships and transactions.

-18 ISA (UK and Ireland) 315, paragraphs A26-A27, provides guidance regarding the nature of a special-purpose entity.
+18 ISA (UK) 315 (Revised June 2016), paragraphs A26-A27, provides guidance regarding the nature of a special-purpose entity.

-- The records or documents that may indicate the existence of related party relationships or transactions. - The importance that management and those charged with governance attach to the identification, appropriate accounting for, and disclosure of related party relationships and transactions (if the applicable financial reporting framework establishes related party requirements), and the related risk of management override of relevant controls. - A10.
+- The circumstances or conditions of the entity that may indicate the existence of related party relationships or transactions that management has not identified or disclosed to the auditor for example, a complex organizational structure, use of special-purpose entities for off-balance sheet transactions, or an inadequate information system). - The records or documents that may indicate the existence of related party relationships or transactions. - The importance that management and those charged with governance attach to the identification, appropriate accounting for, and disclosure of related party relationships and transactions (if the applicable financial reporting framework establishes related party requirements), and the related risk of management override of relevant controls. - A10.
 In addition, the discussion in the context of fraud may include specific consideration of how related parties may be involved in fraud.
 For example: - How special-purpose entities controlled by management might be used to facilitate earnings management. - How transactions between the entity and a known business partner of a key member of management could be arranged to facilitate misappropriation of the entity's assets.